newaetech/chipwhisperer-tutorials/Fault_3-Glitch_Buffer_Attacks-OPENADC-CWLITEXMEGA.rst

 .. parsed-literal::

-    range(9626, 9641)
+    range(9630, 9645)

 Glitch Loop
 ~~~~~~~~~~~

-We’re almost ready to create our glitch loop!
-Before we do, there’s a
+We're almost ready to create our glitch loop!
+Before we do, there's a
 few things to keep in mind.
 The first is dealing with crashes.
 As you
-might expect, we’ll often crash the target instead of getting the glitch
+might expect, we'll often crash the target instead of getting the glitch
 we want.
-In this case, we’ll need to reset the target before we try
+In this case, we'll need to reset the target before we try
 communicating with the bootloader.
 Luckily we can tell if we crashed the
 target by looking at the state of the trigger pin: if the target
 crashes, it will never go low (this also happens with a successful
-glitch, but we’ll be checking for success in the response, so this isn’t
+glitch, but we'll be checking for success in the response, so this isn't
 much of an issue).
 We can check this via ``scope.adc.state``.

-This part is optional, but to make the response easier to read, we’ll
+This part is optional, but to make the response easier to read, we'll
 also want to do some parsing on the response text, since the response
-won’t all be in ASCII text.
+won't all be in ASCII text.

 **In [11]:**